Cloud Security and Compliance with Data Privacy

 SaaS applications are hosted on third-party infrastructure and run third-party software code, so proper secure design and architecture are required to ensure risk mitigation.

-Automation Anywhere cloud architecture is architected from the ground up with a comprehensive set of security features that either automatically provide or are configurable by the data owner to provide data protection.
+Automation Anywhere cloud architecture is architected from the ground up with a comprehensive set of security features that either automatically provides or are configurable by the data owner to provide data protection.
 Our enterprise cloud delivers several security capabilities and services to increase privacy and control network access.

 Some of the capabilities in Automation Anywhere Enterprise A2019 include: